Diatomaceous earth is a unique type of sand that consists of fossilized algae.

 Food-grade diatomaceous earth is safe to consume.
 It passes through your digestive system unchanged and does not enter the bloodstream.

 However, you need to be very careful not to inhale diatomaceous earth.

-If you do that, it will irritate your lungs, much like the inhalation of dust.
-But the silica makes it exceptionally harmful.
+Doing so will irritate your lungs much like the inhalation of dust — but the silica makes it exceptionally harmful.

-Inhaling crystalline silica can cause inflammation and scarring of the lungs, known as silicosis.
+Inhaling crystalline silica can cause inflammation and scarring of your lungs, known as silicosis.

-Because food grade diatomaceous earth is less than 2% crystalline silica, you might think it's safe.
-However, long-term inhalation can still damage your lungs (15).
+Because food-grade diatomaceous earth is less than 2% crystalline silica, you might think it’s safe.
+However, long-term inhalation can still damage your lungs (

 Food-grade diatomaceous earth is safe to consume, but do not inhale it.
 It can cause inflammation and scarring of your lungs.